-Just as with any other technology upgradation, the migration from Magento 1.x to Magento 2.0 has led to a lot of questions and some concerns among developers, designers and store-owners.
+Just as with any other technology upgradation, the upgrade magento 1.9 to 2.0 has led to a lot of questions and some concerns among developers, designers and store-owners.
 This post seeks to address the major concerns by focusing on the most critical aspects of the migration.

 Preparing for Magento 1 to Magento 2 migration

 Of course there are hundreds of aspects to be considered.
 That means you’ll want to do a good deal of preparation, ask a number of questions and ultimately make some important decisions before you actually perform magento 2 migration process.

 Editions that are below 1.8 Community Edition (1.8 CE) or 1.13 Enterprise Edition (1.13EE) are typically considered outdated. stores using any of these might already be experiencing problems, especially with third-party plug-ins.
 For these stores, the move must be made as early as possible.

 The first step in your preparations, naturally, will be taking back-ups.
 Take complete backup of all the files, folders and databases.
 Here’s the first decision you’ll take: Which all data do you really want to take along?
 Outdated, useless data, (e.g. logs with recently viewed items) will probably be of no use and it’s best you don’t take that data along with you.